microsoft/jacdac-ddk/README.md

 A Jacdac _module_ can be thought of as very small server that makes a set of sensors/actuators available to other Jacdac devices on the bus.
 In the most straightforward implementation, a module is a small printed circuit board (PCB) that includes a microcontroller unit (MCU) connected to a set of **on-board components** (sensors and/or actuators).
 The MCU firmware exposes these components via [services](https://microsoft.github.io/jacdac-docs/services/), advertised over the Jacdac bus.
 What distinguishes a module from Jacdac devices (such as brains) is that a module does not execute application code.
 It simply serves up a abstract interface by which one can program against the sensors/actuators on that module.

-## More information

-- debugging tools and tips
-- adding new services is covered in README.md of [jacdac-c](https://github.com/microsoft/jacdac-c)
-- detailed Jacdac requirements, for those who wish to pursue realizations of Jacdac modules using other MCUs or alternatives to MCUs.

 ## Contributing

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a